... and I want to bring the raw materials from asteroids to the earth.

 While I’m pursuing my Master of Science in Geophysics – also at the University of Kiel – I’m studying asteroids.
 My particular interest lies in the discovery of raw materials, which can be found on such objects, through the use of remote sensing technologies and satellite-based geophysical exploration.

 Through my studies, I’m gaining an insight into the complex processes that are going on inside, on the surface and in the atmosphere of our planet.
 Another cornerstone of my education is learning about the exploration of raw materials here on earth.

 Mankind’s demand for raw materials is ever increasing, at the same time, exploration and extraction are becoming more and more complicated.
 New sources of raw materials are badly needed, which leads to a lot of interest in methods whose environmental impact has hardly been researched.
 Processes with high ecological risks will nevertheless be used in the future to provide the required raw materials.

 I wonder why we don’t take a look into our solar system instead?

 Many of the raw materials we need can be found on or in other celestial bodies, e.g. asteroids.
 Unfortunately there are some obstacles.
-On the one hand, space mining is (until now) not profitable.
+First, space mining is (until now) not profitable.
 Second, the mining techniques are not developed enough - many systems require complicated maneuvers which are not easy to implement.
 Third, there are also legal hurdles – raw materials can’t simply be extracted everywhere.

 Let's exploit this planet a little less.